AVerteC/c-asgn0/README.md

   finalExit() exits the program with the last error code produced by the file inputs. main() handles the following input validations:
   * `Not enough arguments`: by checking the count of arguments using the value of argc <=2, because you need 3 arguments in order to start split.
-  * Multiple instances of dash filename `-`: by counting the instances detected in the file arguments before running openFile() or split()

   main() calls openFile() on each file argument and passes the file descriptor value from openFile() to run split(), and lastly, runs finalExit().